Mohammadol/flutter_Accounting_App/README.md

 # flutter_Accounting_App
-This app have an apk and windows version as a small shop accounting app
+This app have an apk and exe version as a small shop accounting app